briancxx/CS3380-Final-Project/README.md

 ## Description

-For our final project, we decided to create a elementary-school gradebook application that allows teachers to enter grades for their students.
-Teachers can add new grades, edit existing grades, or delete existing grades for their students.
-Each teacher creates a login for each of their students.
-If a teacher logs in, they will be able to see all of their students' grades; if a student logs in, they will be able to see only their grades.
+For our final project, we decided to create an elementary-school gradebook application that allows teachers to enter grades for their students.
+When first accessing the site, teachers and students are both able to login with their own specific login information.
+Once a teacher logs in, they are able to see all of their students and the grades they've created for their students.
+They have the options of creating new grades, editing existing grades, and deleting existing grades; they are also capable of adding a new student to their class if need be.
+Once that student logs in, they are able to view all of the grades that their teacher input for them.

 ## Schema

-Table: teachers
+Table: teacher

 |  #  |  Name       |  Type          |  Null  |  Default  |
 |-----|-------------|----------------|--------|-----------|